elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, A property assigned to a function does not define as a local variable inside it.
-We can treat a function as an object, store properties in it, but that has no effect on its execution.
-Variables are not function properties and vice versa.
+We can treat a function as an object and store properties in it, but that does not affect its execution, and variables are not properties and vice versa.
 </div>
   </div>
 </details>

 ---

-### Explain, what a named function expression is in JavaScript (NFE)?
+### Explain what a named function expression is in JavaScript (NFE)?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Named Function Expression, or NFE, is a term for Function Expressions that have a name.
-The named function acts as a value of it is assigned variable.
-This isolates it to the variable it has been assigned to.
-You can call the named function inside of the expression, but any attempts to call it outside of the function itself will result in an error.
+  <div><strong>Interview Response:</strong> Named Function Expression, or NFE, is a term for function expressions with a name.
+The named function acts as a value of the allocated variable, isolating it from the assigned variable.
+You can call the named function inside the expression, but any attempts to call it outside the function result in an error.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />